 I love the Backyard Worlds: Planet 9 project!
 Once you master the regular workflow on the Zooniverse project, you can dive much deeper into the subject.
 So, for example, you can get involved in side projects conducted by members of the science team and join the weekly hangouts with the scientists, which is great fun and always very informative.

 What do you do when you’re not doing science with NASA?
 Tell us about your job and your hobbies!

-I'm a senior software developer, working for a government IT center.
-As you might imagine, I've been interested in astronomy since my childhood.
-Besides that, I love hiking.
+I'm a senior software developer working for a government IT center.
+As you might imagine, I've been interested in astronomy since my childhood but have never delved into it seriously.
+This has changed since I participated in this project.
+Besides that, I love hiking and coding.

 What have you discovered or learned as a NASA citizen scientist?

-I've learned a lot about brown dwarfs and Planet 9, but also acquired some basic knowledge about astrometry and photometry.
-I have also discovered some late T-type brown dwarfs that have found mention in several papers.
+I've learned a lot about brown dwarfs and the hypothetical Planet Nine but also acquired some basic knowledge about astrometry and photometry.
+I have also discovered some late-type brown dwarfs that have found mention in several papers.

 What advice would you give to others who might want to volunteer with NASA?